frappe/frappe/frappe/docs/user/fr/videos/index.md

-# Tutoriaux vidéos pour le framework Frappe
+# Video Tutorials for Frappe Framework

-Cette vidéo en 10 parties vous enseignera comment développer une une application complexe avec Frappe
+This 10-part video tutorial will teach you how to build complex apps in Frappe

-Prerequis: <a href="{{ docs_base_url }}/user/tutorial/before.html" target="_blank">Vous devez avoir quelques connaissances sur la progammation avec Python, Javascript et MySQL avant de commencer ce tutoriel.</a>
+Pre-requisites: <a href="{{ docs_base_url }}/user/tutorial/before.html" target="_blank">You must have some understanding of Python, Javascript and MySQL before you start this tutorial.</a>

 ---